 - C. Appeals.
-Any applicant for a permit or authorization aggrieved by a decision, interpretation, or determination made pursuant to this Chapter or rules adopted thereunder, including the Stormwater Management Manual and the Source Control Manual, may appeal such action in accordance with appeals processes specified in the Stormwater Management Manual and the Source Control Manual. - D. Maintenance of Stormwater and Groundwater Management Facilities. - 1.
+Any applicant for a permit or authorization aggrieved by a decision, interpretation, or determination made pursuant to this Chapter or rules adopted thereunder, including the Storwater Management Manual, may appeal such action in accordance with appeals processes specified in the Stormwater Management Manual. - 1.
+Provision for reasonable interpretation of the Stormwater Management Manual.
+The Director shall establish an internal BES Administrative Review Committee and a BES Appeals Board.
+The Chief Engineer of the Bureau of Environmental Services shall appoint outside members to the BES Appeals Board. - 2.
+Applicants shall file appeals in accordance with the appeals process procedures specified in the Stormwater Management Manual. - D. Maintenance of Stormwater and Groundwater Management Facilities. - 1.
 All applicants for new development, redevelopment, plats, site plans, building permits or public works projects, as a condition of approval, shall be required to submit an operation and maintenance plan and the required plan cover sheet for the required stormwater management facilities for review and approval by the Director, unless otherwise exempted in the Stormwater Management Manual.
 A stormwater management facility that receives stormwater runoff from a public right-of-way shall be a public facility, and maintained by the City, unless the right-of-way is not part of the City road maintenance system. - a.
 The information required in an operation and maintenance plan shall satisfy the requirements in the Stormwater Management Manual.
 Applicants are required to submit the O & M recording form with the plan and are encouraged to use the O & M Plan template provided in the Stormwater Management Manual.
-The Plan shall include and not be limited to: - (1) Design plans of the specific facility and related parts, including design assumptions; and - (2) A schedule for routine inspection, including post storm related inspections; and - (3) A description of the various facility components, the observable trigger for maintenance, and the method of maintenance, including appropriate method of disposal of materials; and - (4) The intended method of providing financing to cover future operations and maintenance; and - (5) The party or parties responsible for maintenance of the facility including means of effecting contact, including contact means for emergency situations.
-The party may be an individual or an organization.
+The Plan shall include and not be limited to: - (1) Design plans of the specific facility and related parts, including design assumptions; and - (2) A schedule for routine inspection, including post storm related inspections; and

-- b.
+- (3) A description of the various facility components, the observable trigger for maintenance, and the method of maintenance, including appropriate method of disposal of materials; and - (4) The intended method of providing financing to cover future operations and maintenance; and - (5) The party or parties responsible for maintenance of the facility including means of effecting contact, including contact means for emergency situations.
+The party may be an individual or an organization. - b.
 A maintenance log is required.
 The log shall provide a record of all site maintenance related activities.
 The log shall include the time and dates of facility inspections and specific maintenance activities.
 This log shall be available to City inspection staff upon request. - 2.
 Failure to properly operate or maintain the water quality or quantity control facility according to the operation and maintenance plan may result in an enforcement action, including a civil penalty, as specified in Section 17.38.045, Enforcement. - 3.
 A copy of the operation and maintenance plan shall be filed with the Bureau of Environmental Services.
-Staff may require a site map to be recorded and filed with the appropriate county Department of Assessment and Taxation. - 4.
-Removal of a permanently installed stormwater management facility without prior approval from BES is a violation of this Chapter. - E. The Director may file instruments in county deed records to inform future property owners of regulations and conditions of approval related to the property as provided in this Chapter and associated rules, including the Stormwater Management Manual.
+Staff may require a site map to be recorded and filed with the appropriate county Department of Assessment and Taxation. - E. The Director may file instruments in county deed records to inform future property owners of regulations and conditions of approval related to the property as provided in this Chapter and associated rules, including the Stormwater Management Manual.